Business Associate Agreement

 Agreement Inventory Review

-We assess existing BAAs for coverage, currency, and clarity across your vendor list.
+Review existing BAAs for coverage, currency, and clear obligations across your full vendor list.

 Gap Identification

-We flag missing agreements, weak clauses, and misaligned responsibilities before they become formal findings.
+Flag missing agreements, weak clauses, and misaligned responsibilities before they become findings.

 Remediation Plan

-We prioritize updates by risk, contract timing, and operational impact so effort goes where it matters most.
+Rank updates by risk, contract timing, and operational impact.
+Effort goes where it matters most.

 Workflow Design

-We build onboarding, renewal, and exception-handling procedures so BAA decisions stay consistent and documented.
+Build onboarding, renewal, and exception handling procedures so BAA decisions are consistent and documented.

 Evidence Structure